ElvUI-WotLK/ElvUI/README.md

 # ElvUI WotLK
-This is backported version of ElvUI for World of Warcraft 3.3.5a.
+This is the backported version of ElvUI for World of Warcraft 3.3.5a.
 <br />
 ElvUI is a full UI replacement.
 It completely replaces the default Blizzard UI at every level with a new and better interface.